yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 ## Implementation Block Methods

-To add methods on a type in Rust, one can define them in a block called `impl`.
+To add methods on a type in Rust one can define them in an `impl` block.
+The methods are then callable on instances of that type.
+This project enables extraction of such methods, and their specs, to Stainless.
+As Rust allows multiple implementation blocks for a type, this is also supported.
+With this, we can define the previously displayed list functions as methods (Listing
-These methods are then callable on instances of the type.
-With this project it is now possible to extract such methods to Stainless and also to add specs on methods.
-Further, as Rust allows multiple implementation blocks for a type, this is also supported.
-We can now define the previous list functions directly, Listing \ref{implblocks}.
-Additionally, the features introduced so far suffice to port and prove the insertion sort (\ref{insertion}) and the binary search benchmark in Rust.
+\ref{implblocks}).

 ```{.rust caption="Methods on the list implementation." label="implblocks"}
 impl<T> List<T> {